Explainer: Why is OPEC+ cutting oil output?

 CONCERNS ABOUT WEAK GLOBAL DEMAND

-Saudi Arabia has said voluntary output cuts of 1.66 million bpd on top of the existing 2 million bpd cuts were a precautionary measure to improve market stability.
+Data from China has aroused fears that the economic recovery after coronavirus lockdowns by world's second-largest oil consumer is losing steam.

-Russian Deputy Prime Minister Alexander Novak said the Western banking crisis was one of the reasons behind the cut as well as "interference with market dynamics", a Russian expression to describe a Western price cap on Russian oil.
+Russian Deputy Prime Minister Alexander Novak has also pointed to "interference with market dynamics", a Russian expression to describe a Western price cap on Russian oil.

 A global recession could lead to lower oil prices.

-Oil prices have also come under pressure from concerns about the U.S. debt ceiling negotiations and fears of a debt default in the world's biggest oil consumer.
+Oil prices also recently came under pressure from concerns about U.S. debt ceiling negotiations, though fears of a debt default by the world's biggest oil consumer have abated since a bipartisan deal was sealed last week.

-"A potential default would have catastrophic economic repercussions domestically as well as globally, which would have an adverse impact on oil demand," PVM Oil's Tamas Varga said.

 PUNISHING SPECULATORS

-The cut will also punish oil short sellers or those who bet on oil price declines.
+The planned cuts will also punish oil short sellers betting on oil price declines.

-In 2020, Saudi Energy Minister Prince Abdulaziz bin Salman warned traders against betting heavily in the oil market, saying he would try to make the market jumpy and promising that those who gamble on the oil price would be "ouching like hell".
+In 2020, Saudi Energy Minister Prince Abdulaziz bin Salman warned traders against betting heavily in the oil market, saying that those who gamble on the oil price would be "ouching like hell".

-He repeated his warning last week, telling speculators to "watch out," which many market watchers and investors interpreted as a signal that OPEC+ could consider further output cuts.
+He repeated his warning ahead of Sunday's meeting, telling speculators to "watch out" which many market watchers and investors interpreted as a signal that OPEC+ could consider further output cuts.

-Short sellers are those who position themselves to profit if prices fall, such as by selling borrowed assets in the hope of buying them back more cheaply.
-If an unexpected OPEC+ production cut causes oil to rally, they face a loss.

-Analysts at Standard Chartered bank said in a report last week that short speculative positions in crude oil earlier this month were as bearish as they were at the start of the pandemic in 2020 - when oil demand and prices collapsed.

 TENSIONS WITH WASHINGTON

-Any additional cuts from the group could drive tensions with leading consuming nations that are trying to fight inflation by raising borrowing costs.
+Additional cuts from OPEC+ could drive tensions with leading consuming nations that are trying to fight inflation.

 The West has repeatedly criticised OPEC for manipulating prices and siding with Russia despite the war in Ukraine.

-The United States is considering passing legislation known as NOPEC, which would allow the seizure of OPEC's assets on U.S. territory if market collusion is proved.
+The United States is considering passing legislation known as NOPEC, which would allow the seizure of OPEC's assets on U.S. territory if market collusion is proven.

-OPEC+ has criticised the International Energy Agency, the West's energy watchdog in which the United States is the biggest financial donor, for releasing oil stocks last year, which it said was necessary to bring down prices given fears sanctions would disrupt Russian supply.
+OPEC+ has criticised the International Energy Agency, the West's energy watchdog for which the United States is the biggest financial donor, for advocating oil stocks releases last year.
+The IEA had argued these were necessary to bring down prices given concerns that sanctions would disrupt Russian supply.

 The IEA's predictions of price strength never materialised, prompting OPEC+ sources to say it was politically driven and designed to help boost U.S. President Joe Biden's ratings.

-The United States, which released most stocks, said it would buy back some oil in 2023, but later ruled it out.
+The United States, which released most stocks, said it would buy back some oil in 2023, but later ruled that out.

-OPEC observers also say the group needs nominal oil prices to be higher because of money printing by the West in recent years has lowered the value of the U.S. dollar.
-That means OPEC needs to protect its revenues from its main export product, which trades in dollars.
+OPEC observers also say the group needs nominal oil prices to be higher because money printing by the West in recent years has lowered the value of the U.S. dollar, the currency in which oil is traded.

 Our Standards: The Thomson Reuters Trust Principles.